adamhotep/nofus.js/README.md

     * `#` is always literal
     * `\n` is always literal
     * The `x` flag retains other spaces while `xx` removes them
-  * Differences with Perl's implementation
-    * JS lacks `\Q…\E` blocks which are immune to these flags
-    * JS lacks the `(?#comment)` notation
   * For now, you can put spaces in meta-patterns like `(? i:text)`, though this is hard to read and therefore not recommended, and this functionality may change to be more like Perl in the future
 * Returns a RegExp object

 This wraps the `RegExp` constructor.